com-480-data-visualization/project-2023-in-viz-veritas/README.md

 ![language distribution](./plots/lang_yr.png)

-The books have been written between 1550 and 1911.
+The books have been published between 1550 and 1911.
 We have more books in the period between 1750 and 1870 and it is only from this period that the transcribed books are in English.
 There are mainly French authors around 1700-1710.
 The German books, though fewer than the English ones, were also written around 1800-1870.

 #### Proof of concept location extraction